thefill/xargv/README.md

 <pre>{
       // command name matches first ath passed to xargv "webpack": {
-        // this is the path to cli yo uwant to execute "binPath": "webpack/bin",
+        // this is the path to cli you want to execute "binPath": "webpack/bin",
         // this is the env variable name all your extra args will be placed in "containerName": "ARGVX",